vannio/unicorn-framework/Readme.md

 # Unicorn web framework

-The Unicorn framework generates a scaffold for a simple node server with a loopy template, to populate a webpage dynamically.
+The Unicorn framework generates a scaffold for a simple node server.
+It uses the well known `.cats` engine to populate pages dynamically.

 ## Installation
 1. Install [Node](https://nodejs.org/en/)